mattermost/docs/source/manage/common-support-packet.rst

 :nosearch:

-Use the System Console or the :ref:`mmctl system supportpacket <manage/mmctl-command-line-tool:mmctl system supportpacket>` command to generate a Mattermost Support Packet that includes configuration information, logs, plugin details, and data on external dependencies.
+Use the System Console or the :ref:`mmctl system supportpacket <manage/mmctl-command-line-tool:mmctl system supportpacket>` command to generate a Mattermost Support Packet that includes configuration information, logs, plugin details, and data on external dependencies across all nodes in a high-availability cluster.
 Confidential data, such as passwords, are automatically stripped.

 Contents of a support packet
 ----------------------------